-- 1. Begin on right lead complete 3 circles to right, 2 large fast circles followed by 1 small slow circle, change to left lead. - 2.
-Complete 3 circles to left, 2 large, fast circles followed by 1 small slow circle.
+- 1. Begin on right lead complete 3 circles to right, 2 large fast circles followed by 1 small slow circle, change to left lead. - Complete 3 circles to left, 2 large, fast circles followed by 1 small slow circle.
 Change to right lead. - 3.
-Continue loping around end of arena without breaking gait.
+Continue loping around end of arena without breaking gait. - Run up center of arena to far end past the end marker and come to a sliding stop. - 5.
+Complete 31⁄2 spins to the right. - Run up center of arena past the end marker, and come to a sliding stop. - 7.
+Complete 31⁄2 spins to the left. - Run back to middle of the arena past the center marker and come to a sliding stop. - 9.
+Back at least 10 feet in a straight line.
+Hesitate to complete pattern.